tern-lang/tern/README.md

 ### Language

-Learning how to code applications with Snap is easy, particularly if you have experience with Java, Javascript, or a similar language.
+Learning how to code applications with Tern is easy, particularly if you have experience with Java, Javascript, or a similar language.
 Below you will find various sections illustrating the basics, where you will learn about types, functions, and the various statements and expressions that can be used.